Matze99/basic-tutorial-diffusion-studio-core/README.md

 composition.play();
 ```
-If you relaod the scene, you will now see the player on the screen with the hello world text.
+If you reload the scene, you will now see the player on the screen with the hello world text.

 ## Animation
 So far, we have only added a static text, and nothing has been animated yet.
 So, let's add a simple animation.